tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Statements begin with one of the words
 ALTER ANALYZE COMMIT CREATE DELETE DROP EXPLAIN INSERT PRAGMA RELEASE REPLACE ROLLBACK SAVEPOINT SELECT SET START TRUNCATE UPDATE VALUES WITH.
-Statements should end with ";" semicolon although this is not mandatory.
+Statements should end with “;” semicolon although this is not mandatory.

 A client sends a statement to the Tarantool server.
 The Tarantool server parses the statement and executes it.
 If there is an error, Tarantool returns an error message.

-SQL statements should end with ; (semicolon); this is not mandatory but it is recommended.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 List of legal statements